apache/iotdb/docs/SystemDesign/2-QueryEngine/4-ResultSetConstruction.md

 Then traverse the column name list in the header and then check whether `columnnameindex` is initialized.
 This field comes from `pathtoindex` calculated during deduplication, which records the location of each timeseries path in the query.
 If it is initialized, record the position + 2 as its position in the result set.
 If not, record the positions in order.

-The `columnNameIndex` in example is：
+The `columnOrdinalMap` in example is：

 `Time -> 1, root.sg.d1.s2 -> 3, root.sg.d1.s1 -> 2`